nekottyo/ansible-gitlab-runner/README.md

 The maximum number of jobs to run concurrently.
 Defaults to the number of processor cores.

+`gitlab_check_interval`
+The interval of job poll in seconds
+Defaults to the upstream default (3 seconds)

 `gitlab_runner_registration_token`
 The GitLab registration token.
 If this is specified, a runner will be registered to a GitLab server.